Probabilistic risk aversion for generalized rank-dependent functions

 Step 1: Suppose that $h$ is nonconvex on $(a,b)\subseteq(0,1)$, and we will show that there is at most one nonconvexity kink on $(a,b)$.
 To see this, note that the function $\pi$ defined in \eqref{eq-biquasifunction} is quasi-convex both on $(0,a)\times(a,b)$ and $(a,b)\times(b,1)$.
 Since $h$ is nonconvex on $(a,b)$, it follows from \citet[Theorem 2]{DK82} that $h$ is convex both on $(0,a)$ and $(b,1)$.
 Applying this result to smaller and smaller subintervals of $(a,b)$, there is one point $\alpha\in(a,b)$ (the nonconvexity kink) such that $h$ is convex both on $(0,\alpha)$ and $(\alpha,1)$.

 Step 2: We aim to verify that $h$ is a constant on both intervals $(0,\alpha)$ and $(\alpha,1)$, and this will complete the proof of (i).
-We only show that $h$ is nonconstant on $(0,\alpha)$ as the proof of the other case is similar.
+We only show that $h$ is a constant on $(0,\alpha)$ as the proof of the other case is similar.
 Assume now by contradiction that $h$ is nonconstant on $(c,d)\subseteq (0,\alpha)$.
 Let us consider the bivariate function $\pi$ (see \eqref{eq-biquasifunction}) on $(c,d)\times(d,1)$.
-Note that $h$ is nonconstant both on $(c,d)$ and $(d,1)$, and $\pi$ is quasi-convex.
+Since $\alpha$ is a nonconvexity kink, we have that $h$ is nonconstant on $(d,1)$.
+Hence, $h$ is nonconstant both on $(c,d)$ and $(d,1)$.
+Note that $\pi$ is quasi-convex.
 It follows from \citet[Theorem 1]{DK82} that $h$ is continuous on $(d,1)$.
 Since $\alpha\in(d,1)$ and $h$ is convex on both $(0,\alpha)$ and $(\alpha,1)$, it holds that $h$ is continuous on $(0,1)$.
 Now, recall $\lambda_h(p,q)$ defined in \eqref{eq-lambda_h}, and we rewrite it as